-"There were issues in getting the information to the person doing the data entry.
+“There were issues in getting the information to the person doing the data entry.
 Sometimes the information just didn’t get across in a clear manner.
 For example, if an extension was reported, sometimes it would be reported twice, and a two-week extension got logged as a four-week one, so it got set beyond the date at which the extension was actually granted.
 I felt like we always ran the risk of human error.
-I won’t say there were a lot of mistakes, but if anyone made a mistake, I knew that it would be my responsibility, and the thought caused me anxiety."
+I won’t say there were a lot of mistakes, but if anyone made a mistake, I knew that it would be my responsibility, and it caused me a lot of anxiety.”

-"What came back was the worst looking thing you could imagine.
-The formatting was something that looked like a spreadsheet, but it wasn’t ever something that I could provide directly to a client.
-I’d then have to spend non-billable time trying to edit and reformat the reports.
+“What came back was the worst looking thing you could imagine.
+The formatting was something that looked like an Excel spreadsheet, but it was impossible to embed in a letter or anything like this.
+I’d then have to spend non-billable time trying to fix the reports.
 The reports were also simultaneously incomplete and over-inclusive.
-They had a lot of information in them that nobody needed, and they were missing some critical data that clients wanted.
-It ended up being a waste of time."
+They had a lot of information in them that nobody needed, and they were missing some critical data that clients needed.
+They were a complete waste of time.”

-After practicing at large firms for fifteen years, Amy suspected that she could cut overhead and provide the same great service she’d offered at larger firms for lower rates, so she started her own practice.
-She knew that technology would be a critical component of cutting costs, though.
+After practicing at large firms for almost 20 years, Amy suspected that she could cut overhead and provide the same great service she’d offered at larger firms for lower rates, so she started her own practice.
+She also knew that technology would be a critical component of cutting costs.

-"One of your primary concerns is to maintain a affordable robust docketing system when you leave a large law firm is being able to manage a robust docket cost efficiently and accurately.
-If you do not have that, you can’t move forward.
-I didn’t know what my software options were, but if I hadn’t found a reliable and cost-effective system, I don’t think I could’ve started my own firm."
+“One of your primary concerns is to maintain a affordable robust docketing system when you leave a large law firm.
+If you can’t get around that, you can’t move forward.
+I didn’t know what my software options were, but if there were no options, I don’t think I could’ve started my own firm.”

 As she was researching software, though, Amy stumbled across Alt Legal.
-She says she knew immediately that it was “something different.”
-In the weeks leading up to starting her own firm, she signed up for a trial to familiarize herself with the software.
+She says she knew immediately that it was different.
+In the weeks leading up to starting her firm, she signed up for a trial to familiarize herself with the software.
 A number of factors influenced her decision to try Alt Legal.

-"The price point was set at a level that I could afford as a solo practitioner, and I appreciated the month-to-month option.
-Other providers didn’t really offer monthly options and easy setup, but Alt Legal made the barrier to entry very low.
-Mostly, though, Alt Legal’s team was willing to help me to get started so quickly and easily, and having my docket available gave me confidence that I was ready to get started.
-Immediately upon talking to the [Alt Legal CEO] Nehal [Madhani], I thought, ‘This person gets it and understands what trademark law is supposed to look like.’”
+“The price point was set to a level where I could try it, and I appreciated the month-to-month option.
+Other providers didn’t really offer that, but it made the barrier to entry very low.
+Mostly, though, because Alt Legal’s team was willing to help me get started so quickly and easily, it gave me confidence that I was ready to get started.
+Immediately when I started talking to Nehal, I thought, ‘This person gets it and understands what trademark law is supposed to look like.’”

-Our personalized service and simple setup really tipped the scales for Amy, though.
-A couple of weeks after starting her trial, she was ready to launch her solo practice.
+However, it was our personalized service and simple setup really tipped the scales for Amy.
+A couple of weeks after starting her trial, she decided that she was ready to launch her solo practice.
 On her first day as a solo attorney, she already had a full docket set up with all of her deadlines automatically calculated.
 From day one, Alt Legal has been the cornerstone of her practice.

-“I almost never have to spend attorney time on docketing.
-I also don’t spend any time saying ‘put this on the docket,’ and I don’t need to explain to others how to input deadlines.
+“I almost never have to spend any attorney time on docketing.
+I also don’t spend any time to say ‘put this on the docket,’ and I don’t need to explain deadlines to others.
 Alt Legal handles the docketing and puts all my deadlines on my calendar.
 I then use the weekly status emails to plan my days and distribute work.”

-Just about a year after starting Cahill IP, Amy’s practice has grown tremendously.
-The firm now has four attorneys all with the option of working remotely.
+Just under a year after starting Cahill IP, Amy’s practice has grown tremendously.
+The firm now has four attorneys all working remotely.
 She attributes much of her success to the technology she uses.
 It helps her keep costs low.

-"I knew that I could serve clients just as well as large firms for less money.
-I never set out to undercut competition; I just wanted my pricing to be fair and provide value to my clients.
+“I knew that I could serve clients as well as large firms for less money.
+I never set out to undercut competition; I just wanted my pricing to be fair.
 Years of experience billing clients has taught me that they don’t want to be charged for administrative services or other things that they don’t see the value of or don’t understand.
-Clients appreciate the straightforwardness and simplicity of our billing model."
+Clients love the straightforwardness and simplicity of our billing model.”